Power of Mercy means the exercise by the President of the powers granted under Article 133 of the Constitution.

-The Committee comprises of nine (9) members: the Attorney General who is the Chairperson for the Committee, Cabinet Secretary responsible for correctional services, and seven (7) other members who possess diverse professional expertise, skills and knowledge and are competitively selected by a special selection panel constituted by His Excellency the President.
+The Committee comprises of nine (9) members: the Attorney General who is the Chairperson, The Cabinet Secretary responsible for correctional services, and seven (7) other members who possess diverse professional expertise, skills and knowledge and are competitively selected by a special panel constituted by His Excellency the President.

 The President in accordance with the advice of the Committee may:

 - Grant a free or conditional pardon to a convicted prisoner.

 - Postpone the carrying out of a punishment

 - Remit all or part of a punishment